MatN23/LuminaAI/Readme.md

 ---

-## 🎛️ Model Configurations
+## Model Configurations

 ### Available Presets

 LuminaAI includes pre-configured model sizes optimized for different hardware and use cases.
-Each configuration is designed with the Adaptive Orchestrator in mind, which can further optimize these settings during training:
+Each configuration is designed with the Adaptive Orchestrator in mind:

 | Preset | Active Params | Total Params | Architecture | Use Case | Hardware | Adaptive Recommendations |
 |--------|--------------|--------------|--------------|----------|----------|--------------------------|